The #1 Mobile Ordering Mistake QSRs Make

 Accurate geofencing down to 10 meters allows QSRs to automate check-ins based on precise customer arrival.
 That allows them to know whether a customer has walked into the store, parked nearby, or pulled into the drive-thru lane.

 Reliably accurate geofencing software mitigates this challenge.
-It makes it possible to create a consistent, frictionless experience for customers.
+It makes it possible to create a consistent, frictionless online ordering experience for customers.

-Getting mobile ordering right starts with requesting location permissions.
+Getting online ordering right starts with requesting location permissions.
 Your app users need to clearly understand the value you'll deliver with the data you're requesting.

 While the tech that powers a seamless mobile order can stay behind the scenes, the explanation of its value shouldn’t.
 Give users a reason to opt in to location permissions.
 Show how location will provide the convenience and quickness consumers crave.